+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The meter is located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Bathroom fittings comprise a bath with an electric shower, wc and wash hand basin.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible pipework is formed in a mixture of copper and plastic plumbing materials.
+The bathroom suite comprises W.C., wash hand basin and bath with shower fixture.
+Heating and het water Accessible parts of the system were visually inspected enert Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a gas boiler in the attic space which serves radiators.
-Radiators are fitted with individual thermostatic valves and there is a wall thermostat.
+Heating is provided by a gas fired boiler located within the kitchen cupboard.
+This serves radiators throughout the property.
+It is assumed the boiler provides hot water direct to fixtures.
 Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer. , Fire, smoke and burglar alarms Visually inspected.
+Dramage Neither drains nor drainage systems were tested.
+Drainage we understand connects to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke alarms.
+Smoke detector installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection

+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.